Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 The build fails due to the following maven error:

-`[ERROR] Failed to execute goal on project hygieia-publisher: Could not resolve dependencies for project org.jenkins-ci.plugins:hygieia-publisher:hpi:1.3-SNAPSHOT: Could not find artifact com.capitalone.dashboard:core:jar:2.0.2-SNAPSHOT in anonymous (https://mycompany.nexus.com/nexus/content/groups/CLM) -> [Help 1][ERROR]`
+`[ERROR] Failed to execute goal on project hygieia-publisher: Could not resolve dependencies for project org.jenkins-ci.plugins:hygieia-publisher:hpi:1.3-SNAPSHOT: Could not find artifact com.capitalone.dashboard:core:jar:2.0.2-SNAPSHOT in anonymous (https://mycompany.nexus.com/nexus/content/groups/CLM) > [Help 1][ERROR]`

-In this case, before you build the Hygieia-Jenkins Plugin, clone Hygieia root, change directory to `\Hygieia\core`, and execute the following command:
+In this case, before you build the Hygieia-Jenkins Plugin, clone Hygieia root, change directory to `\Hygieia\core`, and then execute the following command:

 ```bash
 mvn clean install